tasket/wyng-backup/README.md

 ```

 ...restores a volume called 'vm-work-private' to 'myfile.img' in
 the current folder.

 Its possible to specify any valid file path or block
-device such as '/dev/vgname/vm-work-private'.
-In the latter case, the LVM volume will
-be automatically created if the configured volume group matches the save path.
+device.
+However, note that '/dev/_vgname_/_lvname_' is a special form
+that indicates you are saving to an LVM volume; Wyng will only auto-create LVs for you

-Resizing is automatic if the path is a logical volume or regular file.
-For any
+if the save-to path is specified this way.
-save target, Wyng will try to discard old data before saving.
+For any save path, Wyng will try to discard old data before receiving.

 _Emergency and Recovery situations:_ The `--from` option may be used to
 receive from any Wyng archive that is not currently configured in the current